 - · Public toilets and boat launching ramps are available at Tata Beach and nearby Tarakohe. - There is a waterski access lane here.
-Swimmers and other users should stay out of the lane when skiing is happening nearby. - This area provides waterskiing at all stages of the tide, but is exposed to the effects of north sector winds, including the sea breeze. - All vessels must be travelling at less than 5 knots shoreward of the yellow buoys, including between and shoreward of the Tata Islands. - Be vigilant for swimmers and give them plenty of room. - · The free boat ramp at Tata Beach is exposed to the northwest and sometimes unsafe to use, especially on summer afternoons.
-An alternative (fee applies) ramp is at nearby Tarakohe Harbour. - NOTE: Dogs are prohibited from Tata Beach during daylight savings and for the rest of the year for the hour before and the hour after dawn.
+Swimmers and other users should stay out of the lane when skiing is happening nearby. - This area provides waterskiing at all stages of the tide, but is exposed to the effects of north sector winds, including the sea breeze. - · All vessels must be travelling at less than 5 knots shoreward of the yellow buoys, including between and shoreward of the Tata Islands. - Be vigilant for swimmers and give them plenty of room. - · The free boat ramp at Tata Beach is exposed to the northwest and sometimes unsafe to use, especially on summer afternoons.
+An alternative (fee applies) ramp is at nearby Tarakohe Harbour.